 Fraternities and sororities

-Visit the newly expanded and renovated Chester E. Peters Recreation Complex, the campus hub for fitness, recreation, intramurals and club sports.
+Visit the Chester E. Peters Recreation Complex, the campus hub for fitness, recreation, intramurals and club sports.
 Guided tours will be offered all day, or drop by to look around.
-Parents or guests accompanied by a K-State student can get a free day pass.
+Guests accompanied by a K-State student can get a free day pass.
 Denison Avenue and Olympic Drive (east of the football stadium).

-Stop by for refreshing lemonade and pick up a K-State traditions brochure.
 The center, home of the K-State Alumni Association, offers a friendly atmosphere for returning alumni and friends to meet and serves as a conference center for the community.
 Check out the Memorabilia Room, the original Bluemont Arch and a bronze Wildcat statue.
-Three of the 150th anniversary Wildcat March statues also temporarily call the center home.

 Go green, stay purple